akiryk/tutorials-learning-lessons/GCP/fundamentals-core-infrastructure.md

 - Cloud Dataflow: batch processing and pipelines
 - Cloud Dataproc: managed Hadoop, which is an open source tool for handling big data.

+Cloud Vision provides a REST API for categorizing images.
+Cloud Natural Language API does same for making sense of text.
+It can parse text and flag important ideas.